+Once Hart vacates his position, current COO Barry Bloomer will act as interim chief executive while the company begins a search for a successor.
 “Over the pat four years Jonathan has turned around our retail business, as well as creating and delivery the vision and strategy that will serve as the platform for the continued transformation of Thorntons into an international consumer goods business,” Thorntons chairman Paul Wilkinson said.
 “On behalf of the board, I would like to thank Jonathan for his significant contribution and wish him well for the future.”
 Read more about Thorntons: